SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

 |                          | minor non-functional details change, such |
 |                          | as descriptions, translations, remarks    |
 +--------------------------+-------------------------------------------+

+Release Notes
+^^^^^^^^^^^^^^
+The release notes section contains meta data that describe history and current state of the functional profile.

+.. list-table:: Releas Notes
+    :header-rows: 1
+    :widths: 30 70

+    * - Element
+      - Description
+    * - Status
+      - One of 'Draft', 'Review', 'Released', 'Revoked'
+    * - Remarks
+      - Optional, text with remarks e.g. can be useful during the draft phase for todo's etc.
+    * - Change Log
+      - Optional, can occur multiple times.
+Contains release notes to the version concerned

 ..
 TODO's
 ..
 Comments regarding functional profile category and profile types: